-You can stay up to date with the latest Turners Novices’ Hurdle odds on Gambling.com.
-Here are the most common ways to bet on the Cheltenham race.
+You can stay updated with the latest Turners Novices’ Hurdle odds on Gambling.com.
+Here are the most common ways to bet on this Cheltenham race:

 Ante-post or futures bettors can benefit from early prices, particularly when identifying future stars before they’ve made headlines.

-This is the simplest way to bet as punters are backing a horse just to win.
+This is the simplest way to bet as punters are backing a horse to win.
 If your selection finishes first, you collect.
-Any other result and your bet is a loser.
+If there is any other result, your bet is a loser.

-Place betting provides punters to profit from a range of outcomes.
+Place betting allows punters to profit from a range of outcomes.
 Your horse doesn’t need to win to secure a return.
-Instead, it just needs to finish in the top three or four positions.
+Instead, it must finish in the top three or four positions.

 The number of places paid by horse racing betting sites will depend on the number of runners in the Turners Novices’ Hurdle.

-Each-way bets are common practice in betting on racing.
+Each-way bets is a standard practice in betting on racing.
 The total stake is divided 50/50 between a win and a place bet.
-If your horse wins, both halves pay out..
+If your horse wins, both halves pay out.

-If it places without winning, you’ll receive a return on the place portion only, usually at 1/5 of the odds offered.
+If it places without winning, you’ll only receive a return on the place portion, usually at 1/5 of the odds offered.

 Horse racing odds will usually be shown in one of three standard formats depending on where you're betting.
-Most sportsbooks let you switch between formats in your account preferences.
+Mobetting sitestes let you switch between formats in your account preferences.

 Most commonly used in the UK and Ireland, fractional odds show punters the potential profit in the number on the left for each unit wagered, which is the number on the right.